Tom King (Emmerdale): Storylines

-Tom's next business venture was a development of new homes in Emmerdale, Kings River, which divided the village, as many local people couldn't afford the prices the Kings were asking.
-Carl got around opposition by raffling off the showhouse and rigging the competition for local couple Marlon and Donna Windsor-Dingle (Verity Rushworth) to win, creating goodwill in the community.
-However, Jimmy cut corners during the development, and the showhouse was destroyed by a gas explosion at the launch of the development, killing three people.
-Jimmy himself was trapped in the house, with only Sadie in a position to save him – but she took the opportunity to get rid of Matthew's rival for good, pushing him to what she assumed would be his death.
-Jimmy survived, and when Matthew discovered the truth he furiously ended things with Sadie.

-Determine to get her hands on the King fortune somehow, Sadie plotted with Cain to kidnap Tom and demand a £2.5 million ransom.
-When he took Tom hostage, Cain faked kidnapping Sadie too, even shooting and supposedly killing her to show he meant business.
-Tom was traumatised, but after his sons paid the ransom it was revealed Sadie's "death" had been a stunt.
-Cain fled Emmerdale with the money, double-crossing Sadie in the process and forcing her to leave the village penniless.
+Tom's next business venture is a housing development called Kings River.
+The village residents are divided, as most of them cannot afford the prices the Kings are asking.
+To get around the opposition, Carl raffles off the showhouse and rigs the competition for local couple Marlon and Donna Windsor-Dingle (Verity Rushworth) to win, creating goodwill in the community.
+However, Jimmy cuts corners during the development, and the showhouse is destroyed by a gas explosion at the launch of the development, killing Dawn Woods (Julia Mallam), Noreen Bell (Jenny Tomasin), and David Brown (Peter Alexander).
+Jimmy is trapped in the house, along with Sadie, who attempts to kill him.
+Jimmy survives, and when Matthew discovers what happened, he ends his relationship with Sadie.
+She then plots with Cain to kidnap Tom and demand a £2.5 million ransom.
+When he takes Tom hostage, Cain fakes kidnapping Sadie too, even shooting and supposedly killing her to show he means business.
+Tom is traumatised, but after his sons pay the ransom, it is revealed Sadie's "death" was a stunt.
+Cain flees Emmerdale with the money, double-crossing Sadie in the process and forcing her to leave the village penniless.

-Following the kidnapping and the failure of Kings River, Tom found himself in dire financial straits.
-He decided marrying Sadie's mother-in-law Rosemary Sinclair (Linda Thorson), the wealthy auntie of the notorious late aristocrat Lord Alex Oakwell (Rupam Maxwell), could be the answer to his problems.
-They proceeded to form a romantic partnership together as Rosemary grew interested with Tom's proposal, but Matthew was quick to suspect that Rosemary had a financial motive and discovered that her estate had been liquidated a year ago; Rosemary confined to Tom about being deeply in debt, stating that he was the better off between the two of them.
-Despite learning of her secret, Tom resumed his engagement with Rosemary – much to Matthew's frustration.
-By then, Rosemary's son Grayson (Christopher Villiers) – who was worried he would be pushed aside by the King Brothers – was warming up to Tom.
-However, their relationship soon became strained when Rosemary confined to Tom that Grayson had cheated on his wife Perdita (Georgia Slowe) with men; Tom later joked about the revelation with his old friend and local police superintendent Charles Vaughan (Richard Cole), antagonizing Grayson in the process.
+Following the kidnapping and the failure of Kings River, Tom finds himself in dire financial straits.
+He decides to marry the seemingly wealthy Rosemary Sinclair (Linda Thorson).
+They proceeded to form a romantic partnership together as Rosemary grows interested in Tom's proposal.
+Matthew discovers that Rosemary's estate had been liquidated a year ago; Rosemary confirms to Tom that she is deeply in debt, stating that he was the better off between the two of them.
+Despite learning of her secret, Tom goes ahead with the engagement.
+By then, Rosemary's son Grayson Sinclair (Christopher Villiers) – who was worried he would be pushed aside by the King Brothers – was warming up to Tom.
+However, their relationship soon becomes strained when Rosemary confides in Tom that Grayson has had affairs with men behind his wife Perdita's (Georgia Slowe) back.
+Tom later jokes about the revelation with his old friend and local police superintendent Charles Vaughan (Richard Cole), antagonising Grayson in the process.